-The number of parents with children with SEN wanting to enrol their children at Hilbre continues to increase and demand for places is high.
-These additional numbers will generate additional top up funding from the Local Authority to support associated staffing costs and resources.
+The number of parents with children with SEN wanting to enrol their children at Hilbre continues to increase and demand for places is extremely high and over subscribed.
+These additional numbers of students with EHCPs will generate additional top up funding from the Local Authority to support associated staffing costs and resources, however this is currently not enough to provide the additional supported needed and this puts a great deal of added pressure on the school's finances.

-The increase to the Year 7 PAN numbers to 200 in September 2017 has resulted in a continued increase in overall KS3 & 4 numbers over the next 5 years, with total numbers in each year groups as follows: Year 7 199, Year 8 195, Year 9 197, Year 10 201, Year 11 200- 99% capacity.
+The increase to the Year 7 PAN numbers to 200 in September 2017 has resulted in a continued increase in overall KS3 & 4 numbers over the next 5 years, with total numbers in each year groups as follows: Year 7 - 202, Year 8 - 200, Year 9 - 199, Year 10 - 201, Year 11 - 203 a total of 1,005 PAN capacity numbers 1,000 capacity - 200 in each year group.